 Alice Rowley is the editorial page copy editor and letters editor.
 She joined the Post-Gazette in December 1997.
 She has a bachelor's degree in journalism from Penn State, where she was inducted into Phi Beta Kappa, and a law degree from Duquesne University.

-Prior to joining the Post-Gazette, she worked for UPMC Health System as a writer and editor in the public relations department and for the Altoona Mirror as a reporter, copy editor and editorial writer.
-A native of Altoona, she is married and has two children and two stepchildren.
+Prior to joining the Post-Gazette, she worked for UPMC Health System in the public relations department and for the Altoona Mirror as a reporter, copy editor and editorial writer.

 Greg Victor has been with the Pittsburgh Post-Gazette since November 1997, serving as international editor, nation/world editor and investigations editor before being named in October 2006 as Oped/Forum editor.